U.S. Route 181: History

+In 2003, TxDOT began studies to replace the Corpus Christi Harbor Bridge due to maintenance and safety issues as well as to provide long-term access to the Port of Corpus Christi to larger ship vessels (including Panamax).
+Construction of the New Harbor Bridge began on August 8, 2016.
+The alignment of the new bridge, which lies west of the old bridge, begins at the northern terminus of SH 286 (exit 1C on I-37) and crosses the Corpus Christi Ship Channel before merging with the current US 181 alignment.
+Construction was scheduled for completion by spring 2020, but was extensively delayed due to engineering and design issues.
+Construction was completed in June 2025; the southbound lanes opened to motorists on June 28, shifting the southern terminus of US 181 to the interchange of I-37 and SH 286, while the northbound lanes opened on July 8.
+With the completion of the new bridge, the old Harbor Bridge is slated for demolition.

 Major intersections

 Auxiliary routes

 US 181 has business routes in Beeville, Kenedy, and Karnes City.
 The routes are previous alignments of US 181 through these cities, and were previously designated in the state highway system with other route numbers.
 The designations were changed to Business US 181 by TxDOT in 1991.
 A de facto fourth route, along a former alignment through Floresville, is designated Loop 181.

 Beeville business route

 Business US 181 in Beeville travels through central Beeville while mainline US 181 uses a freeway bypass to the east of the city.
 It is officially designated by TxDOT as Business US 181-J, and was designated as Loop 516 on May 31, 1973 (which was signed as a business route of US 181), but was changed to Business US 181-J on June 21, 1990.